biicode/docs/getting-started/helloworld-arduino.rst

    ...
    Writing | ################################################## | 100% 0.00s

-Now, post your block to the biicode server just like you did before.
+Now, publish again your block to the biicode server just like you did before.
 From your hive folder:

 .. code-block:: bash